Making our products recyclable

 This guide shows you how to create a cleaner future by recycling the plastic in our products.
-There are 3 main types: PET, HDPE, and PP. Plastics that are not defined by other codes are classed as miscellaneous, including plastic resins, composites and mixed polymers.
-This type of plastic is complex and difficult to recycle and are often not collected via the council kerbside schemes.
+There are 3 main types in our packaging: PET, HDPE, and PP which are represented using the symbols shown.
+Plastics defined by other codes including miscellaneous (mixed polymers,composites etc.) are difficult to recycle and are often not collected via the council kerbside schemes.

-Transparent PET bottles, are widely recycled.
-But the the coloured PET bottles aren't.
+Transparent PET bottles, are widely recycled, but coloured PET bottles aren't.
 That's why you won’t find coloured PET bottles in our products.

 HDPE bottles come in a variety of colours, all of which can be recycled apart from some black HDPE bottles which contain carbon black pigment (the colourant which makes them look black) which cannot be detected by automatic sorting systems at recycling centres.
 Unilever has replaced this pigment with one which can be detected, like in our Domestos Sink and Pipe Unblocker which is now fully recyclable.

 Biodegradable and compostable plastics should be put in a compost bin provided by the local council.

 A note on bottle sleeves - although they are technically recyclable, there is no dedicated sorting in place.
 Our sleeves are easy to remove, and we recommend that you take them off before recycling,otherwise the recyclable materials might go to waste.